• Skip to main content

 Do I need a high-speed blender?

 When making almond milk, then yes, using a high-speed blender will give you better results.
-You can get away using a regular blender when making cashew milk, but almonds are a tougher and more sturdy kind of nuts, which require a more powerful blender to really entirely crush into a milky mixture.
+You can get away using a regular blender when making cashew chocolate milk, but almonds are a tougher and more sturdy kind of nuts, which require a more powerful blender to really entirely crush into a milky mixture.

 If you do not have a high-speed blender, then consider using raw and unsalted cashews in place of the almonds.
 Be sure to soak them first as well.